Skip to Content

 Amazon Rating: 4.2/5

-Through the eyes of three siblings – Eily, Michael, and Peggy – readers witness the harsh realities of famine-era Ireland as they struggle to survive and find hope amidst despair.
+Through the eyes of three siblings—Eily, Michael, and Peggy—this story reveals the harsh realities of famine-era Ireland as they fight to survive and search for hope amidst despair.

 You may also be interested in: